 Wae Rebo Traditional Village, Island of Flores

-They are supported by community members who live in the village at the base of the mountain.
+The villagers are supported by community members who live in the village at the base of the mountain.
 They’re there for various reasons - so their children can attend school (elementary school is required) or they want to earn money to help support the community, etc. Each week, a villager treks up the mountain to bring supplies and stays for the week to help maintain the community.

 Early Morning in the Village